Skip to main content

 spec:

-Although the example here is a simple one, pipelines are one the of most powerful features of Kratix.
+Although the example here is a simple one, Workflows are one the of most powerful features of Kratix.

-The pipeline enables platform teams to deliver compelling developer experiences on the platform, fully customized to meet both the users' and the organization's needs.
+The Workflow enables platform teams to deliver compelling developer experiences on the platform, fully customized to meet both the users' and the organization's needs.

-Furthermore, pipeline images can have their own development workflow, being fully tested and released on their own schedule.
+Furthermore, Kratix Pipeline images can have their own development workflow, being fully tested and released on their own schedule.
 A well-designed image can also be reused across many Promises, reducing duplication.

 In summary, you have: